-For FY2004, the President requested \$38.2 million for the Central Utah Project Completion Account, an increase of \$2 million over the FY2003 request.
+For FY2004, the President requested \$44.2 million for the Central Utah Project Completion Account, an increase of \$8.2 million over the FY2003 enacted amount.
+The Senate Appropriations Committee recommended \$44.2 million which is equivalent to the FY2004 requested amount and \$8.2 million over the FY2003 enacted level.
+The House bill included \$38.2 million, \$6.0 million less than the requested amount and \$2.2 million over the FY2003 enacted level.
 The FY2004 request for BOR totals \$878 million in gross current budget authority.
-This amount is an increase of \$23.1 million from the amended FY2003 request (according to BOR), or \$33.1 million according to congressional sources, and is approximately \$33.3 million less than enacted for FY2003 in P.L.
+This amount is an increase of \$23.1 million from the amended FY2003 request (according to BOR), or \$33.1 million according to congressional sources, 6 and is approximately \$33.3 million less than enacted for FY2003 in P.L.
 108-7.
-The Bureau has received an additional \$25 million in supplemental appropriations for FY03 for homeland security purposes (P.L.
+The Bureau has received an additional \$25 million in supplemental appropriations for FY2003 for homeland security purposes (P.L.
 108-11).
+The House bill included \$914.2 million for the BOR, an increase of \$36.2 million above the FY2004 requested amount and a decrease of \$22.1 million from the FY2003 enacted level.
+The Senate Appropriations Committee recommended \$949.8 million, \$13.5 above the FY2003 enacted level and \$71.8 million above the FY2004 requested amount.

 Included in the \$878 million BOR request is \$863 million in current appropriations for agency water resources management activities and \$15 million for the California Bay-Delta Restoration Account (CALFED).
+The House bill includes an increase of \$51.2 million above the requested amount for water resources management activities and no funds for the CALFED account; whereas the Senate Committee on Appropriations recommended an increase of \$86.8 million over the requested amount and no funds for CALFED.
 The FY2004 request as presented includes a \$30.8 million "offset" for the Central Valley Project (CVP) Restoration Fund, yielding a "net" current authority of \$847.2 million for BOR.

 BOR's single largest account, Water and Related Resources, encompasses the agency's traditional programs and projects, including operations and maintenance, the Dam Safety Program, Water and Energy Management Development, and Fish and Wildlife Management and Development, among others.
 BOR requested \$771.2 million for this account for FY2004, \$37 million less than appropriated in P.L.
 108-7.
+The House bill includes \$817.9 million for Water and Related Resources, \$46.7 million above the FY2004 request and \$9.7 million above the FY2003 enacted level.
+The Senate Committee on Appropriations recommended \$853.5 million, \$82.3 million above the FY2004 requested level and \$21.3 above the FY2003 enacted level.